dancer1325/angular/aio/content/examples/lifecycle-hooks/README.md

   * analyzes DestroyRef
   * `ng generate component counterDestroyRef --skip-import`
     * `--skip-import` because these examples are built in a different common Angular workspace
+* AfterNextRenderComponentComponent
+  * analyzes afterNextRender
+    * Problems:
+      * Problem1: `afterNextRender` not found
+  * `ng generate component afterNextRenderComponentComponent --skip-import`
+    * `--skip-import` because these examples are built in a different common Angular workspace